gsemet/generate-synology-folder-thumbnail/README.md

 Generate a 2×2 folder thumbnail image from pictures or videos inside a given directory.
 Designed for Synology DSM folder previews, but works with any folder containing images or videos.

-It is mean to give Synology Photo the thumbnail of parent folder without direct photo.
+It is mean to provide to Synology Photos (or File Station or  Video Station / Media Server) the thumbnail of folder without direct photo, for example in a hierarchical folder structure is used.

 ## Rationale